 Online job postings for writers are plentiful, but there are generally dozens of applicants for these positions.
 FreelanceWritingGigs.com is a great place for beginner freelance writers to start out.
 It’s a compilation of writing jobs from postings around the country, usually from websites like Craigslist.
 Before submitting your application with the rest of the pack of freelance-hopefuls, be sure to have a polished resume and high quality sample articles, preferably relevant to the position you’re applying for.
 It also helps to have a LinkedIn, Google+, and Twitter account to show that you’re social media savvy.

 Speaking of social media, another avenue for marketing your freelance writing services is through outlets such as Twitter, Facebook (your professional fan page, not personal page), and G+.
 Follow media companies and websites you’d like to write for and, when appropriate, reach out to them to inquire about open positions or their need for new freelance writers.

 Even networking and building relationships with other freelance writers, editors, video producers, and online marketers in the business will help you.
 The best time to do this is when you just want to be friendly and introduce yourself, instead of when you need a job or favor.
 Everyone hates it when you email them for the first time already asking for something.

 Your Personal Blog

-A less-common way to find freelance writing jobs is by starting a personal blog (you can find a complete guide at StartABlog123.com).
+A less-common way to find freelance writing jobs is by starting a blog.
 Many writers use this as a platform to showcase their sample articles, offer testimonials, and detail their services.
 Sample articles or links to your existing work already published online will demonstrate your writing style and expertise.
 Don’t use this as your sole source of self-promotion, however, because it requires webmasters and content managers to contact you.
 That only happens when you have a valuable brand, name recognition, or another writer/editor has referred you.

 Guest Posting or Blogging